Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

 For the hill bagger there is an optional ascent to Templehall Hill from this point.

 Continue on along the track veering left through a pedestrian gate onto a grassy path.
 After another pedestrian gate the path enters woodland and starts to become somewhat wet underfoot.
-There is some boardwalk in the wetter sections and scotways markers and white ribbons help with the route finding.
-After crossing a stile the path becomes very wet and much less obvious.
-Follow the direction of a wall and overhead power lines.
-At a large gatepost cross to the south side of the wall away from the main track which turns north.
+There is some boardwalk in the wetter sections and Scotways markers to help with the route finding.
+After the Scotways markers are some old marker stones though now covered in moss.
+Cross a stile and continue on the path through the woods with fields to your left.
+Look out for a large standing stone (also used as a gate post) on your right hand side.
+At this point the route of the Old North Road turns right out to Mossmorran.

 For the hill bagger there is an optional ascent of Pilkham Hills and the associated trig pillar from this point.

-Once on the south side of the wall follow the route of a drier path keeping up high until the woods are exited and the path winds its way down the hill to a sheep fank where a stile can be used to reach the road.
+Keep straight on, on the south side of the wall (leaving the route of the Old North Road) and follow the route of the path through the woods which starts to become a wider grass track.
+Keep up high until the woods are exited and the path winds its way down the hill to a sheep fank where a stile can be used to reach the road.

 Cross the road to reach the forestry entrance opposite.
-The easiest walk is to stick to the forest track but diversions through the woods and to the crest of the hills are possible.
-Keep with the main track for about 1km to reach an open area where a communications mast once stood.
+The easiest walk now is to stick to the forest track but diversions through the woods to Cullaloe Tower and the crest of the hills are possible.
+Keep with the main track for about 1km to reach an open area.
 At this point there is the option to double back on the right hand side to make a detour to Cullaloe Tower (about 1km there and back).
-Also, from this point, is a mountain bike track that can be used to reach the high point.
 Continuing south west, Cullaloe Temple is soon reached.
-For views northwards, there is an optional loop around the back of the Temple.
-The path continues south west along the rim of the old quarry, making its way downhill to reach a road.
+An alternative is to use a rough trodden path directly to Cullaloe Tower.
+This path starts on the right hand side of the forest track at approx. NT 186 887.
+From Cullaloe Tower there is a wide grassy firebreak / path to the open area before Cullaloe Temple.
+The path then continues south west along the rim of the old quarry, making its way downhill to reach a road.
+Towards the end of this path there are currently (March 2025) a number of fallen trees that have to be negotiated either by climbing over or going around.

 Cross over the main road and turn left on to the pavement on the opposite side for almost 500m.
 At this point, the quickest way back to Aberdour is to walk along the pavement following the road.
 However, a better route is to turn right at the roundabout towards Braefoot Terminal.
 700m down this road the route of the coastal path crosses the road and can be used to walk back to Aberdour.
 An alternative would be to cut off the corner by using a field edge path to Downans Plantation and join the coastal path from there.